June 9, 2026

 These terms are often used interchangeably, but they mean different things in practice.

-- EIN-only cards rely on your business’s EIN rather than your Social Security number for underwriting.
-True EIN-only options are usually limited to established businesses with strong financials.
+• EIN-only cards rely on your business's EIN rather than your Social Security number for underwriting.
+True EIN-only options typically require strong financials, meaning you've had steady revenue for at least a year and carry multiple active trade lines.

-- Cards with no personal guarantee do not make you personally liable for the balance if the business cannot repay.
+• Cards with no personal guarantee don't make you personally liable for the balance if you can't repay.
 Some issuers may still request an SSN for identity verification.
+Corporate card issuers like Ramp and Brex evaluate business cash flow instead of personal credit when underwriting.

-- Cards with no personal credit check do not run a hard inquiry on your personal credit report, though approval may still depend on business revenue and bank balances.
+• Cards with no personal credit check don't run a hard inquiry on your personal credit report, though approval may still depend on business revenue and bank balances.
+Some secured business cards and certain fintech cards fall into this category.

 Depending on your business profile, you may qualify for one of these before the others.
 Avoid assuming that EIN-only approval is the first milestone for most businesses.